briansteffens/briansteffens.github.io/_posts/2020-01-12-hello-world-from-a-bootloader.md

 <li><code>\r</code> is a carriage return, which moves the cursor back to the beginning of
 the line.</li>
 <li><code>\n</code> is the newline character, which moves the cursor down to the next line.</li>
-<li>The NULL-termination character indicates the end of the string so we know
+<li>The NULL-termination character indicates the end of the string so the loop
-when to stop printing characters.</li>
+can detect when to stop printing characters.</li>
 </ul>
 <div class="highlight highlight-source-assembly"><pre><span class="pl-c1">times</span><span class="pl-en"> </span><span class="pl-c1">510</span><span class="pl-s1">-</span><span class="pl-en">($</span><span class="pl-s1">-</span><span class="pl-en">$$) db </span><span class="pl-c1">0</span></pre></div>
 <p>This inscrutable-looking line tells the assembler to pad out the generated